Sales Management as a Source of Competitive Advantage

-We previously reported on our work with these five organisations in our study, Sales as a Source of Competitive Advantage.
+We previously reported on our work with these five organizations in our study, Sales as a Source of Competitive Advantage.
 This report looks specifically at the effects of sales manager skills, while the previous report examined the effectiveness of salespeople.
 Because we measured both salesperson and sales manager skills in the same study, we were able to isolate the effects of each.
 We have reported on them separately to make each paper more concise and specific.

 These clients view our work with them as one of their own sources of strategic advantage; needless to say, we cannot identify who they are or where they operate.
-However, we can indicate that they all compete in one of three vertical markets: life sciences, professional services or financial services.
+However, we can indicate that they all compete in one of three vertical markets: life sciences, professional services, or financial services.

 Assessing Sales Management Skills

-- Sales Tactician/Business Operations Management: In the role of tactician, sales managers use their business management skills to operate their sales group like a business, managing the sales group's P/L, creating forecasts and setting priorities.
+- Sales Tactician/Business Operations Management: In the role of tactician, sales managers use their business management skills to operate their sales group like a business, managing the sales group's P/L, creating forecasts, and setting priorities.

-- Contributor: In the role of contributor, sales managers use their business and product knowledge and experience to make needed decisions and use their creativity and innovation capabilities to align the sales group on common objectives.
+- Contributor: In the role of contributor, sales managers use their business and product knowledge and experience to make needed decisions, and use their creativity and innovation capabilities to align the sales group on common objectives.

-- Facilitator: In the role of facilitator, sales managers use communication, negotiation and team leadership skills to manage a group of salespeople.
+- Facilitator: In the role of facilitator, sales managers use communication, negotiation, and team leadership skills to manage a group of salespeople.

 Measuring Sales Performance

-For most organisations sales performance is multi-dimensional.
+For most organizations, sales performance is multi-dimensional.
 That is, they view several outcomes as important to overall sales performance.
 To show the full effect of the sales manager's skills, we measured three critical components of sales performance:

 - Salesperson Satisfaction: One of the key jobs of sales managers is to motivate and retain their high-performance salespeople.
-Therefore, we included in this study a measure of employee satisfaction that in previous research has been linked to outcomes such as salesperson retention, job tenure, performance and other measures that indicate important business outcomes.
+Therefore, we included in this study a measure of employee satisfaction that in previous research has been linked to outcomes such as salesperson retention, job tenure, performance, and other measures that indicate important business outcomes.